Ugo Mattei: Career

 Mattei’s scholarship is broadly multi-disciplinary.
 Mattei has published many books and more than one hundred other publications in English, Italian, French, Portuguese, Russian, and Chinese.
 His book in English, written with anthropologist Laura Nader, Plunder: When the Rule of Law is Illegal. has been translated in five languages.

 Ugo Mattei has recently oriented the focus of his research on the study and practice of the commons after successfully masterminding a nationwide referendum against privatization of water in 2011.
 His Italian bestseller "Beni Comuni.Un Manifesto" has generated much attention throughout European social movements.
 Mattei experimented some of the ideas developed in that book in Naples as the President of the local water company from 2012 to 2014 and in Chieri (Turin) as a Deputy Major in 2014 and 2015.
 In 2015 together with ecologist and scientist Fritjof Capra he has published "The Ecology of Law.
 Toward a Legal System in Tune with Nature and Community" that won IBPA Benjamin Franklin Award forPolitics/Current Events in 2016 and has since been translated to various languages.
 In 2018 with Alessandra Quarta he co-authored "The Turning Point in Private Law: Ecology, Technology and the Commons".

-In 2018 Mattei has founded "Comitato Popolare Difesa beni pubblici e comuni Stefano Rodotà" (The Rodotà committee).
-The committee aims at creating the legal mechanisms to oppose the commodification of commons.
-Currently the committee is gathering signatures for the law of popular initiative on the commons and works on establishing the first inter-generational mutual aid society, Delfino.
+In 2018 Mattei has founded "Comitato Popolare Difesa beni pubblici e comuni Stefano Rodotà" (The Rodotà committee), now transformed into the Generazioni Future Cooperative, which aims at creating the legal mechanisms to oppose the commodification of commons.
+In 2023, "Generazioni Future", with Mattei as its president, promoted "two national referendums" in Italy against sending weapons systems to the Ukrainian war theatre and against the privatisation of the Italian health service.

-On the 25th of April 2019, Ugo Mattei received Honoris Causa Doctorate by Faculty of Law and Criminology of Catholic University of Louvain.
+On 25 April 2019, Ugo Mattei received Honoris Causa Doctorate by Faculty of Law and Criminology of Catholic University of Louvain.